-(2) Consists of shares of common stock subject to outstanding options, restricted stock units and deferred stock units under the following compensation plans: 2003 Stock Incentive Plan (50,734 shares) and 2009 Stock incentive Plan (4,075,806 shares).
-Excludes 1,393,760 shares issuable under the Company's 1997 Employee Stock Purchase Plan (the "1997 Plan") in connection with the current and future offering periods.
-See Note 4 to the consolidated financial statements included in our 2015 Annual Report on Form 10-K for a description of our equity compensation plans.
+(2) Consists of shares of common stock subject to outstanding options, restricted stock units and deferred stock units under the 2009 Plan (3,879,149 shares).
+Excludes 1,308,328 shares issuable under the Company's 1997 Employee Stock Purchase Plan (the "1997 Plan") in connection with the current and future offering periods.
+See Note 4 to the consolidated financial statements included in our 2016 Annual Report on Form 10-K for a description of our equity compensation plans.

-(3) Includes 12,538,049 shares available for issuance under the 2009 Plan.
+(3) Includes 11,711,752 shares available for issuance under the 2009 Plan.
 The 2009 Plan provides for the issuance of incentive stock options, nonqualified stock options, stock appreciation rights, restricted stock unit awards and other stock unit awards.
-Also includes 1,393,760 shares issuable under the 1997 Plan in connection with the current and future offering periods.
-No new grants may be made under the under the 2003 Stock Incentive Plan listed in footnote (2).
-See Note 4 to the consolidated financial statements for the year ended December 31, 2015 included in our 2015 Annual Report on Form 10-K for a description of our equity compensation plans
+Also includes 1,308,328 shares issuable under the 1997 Plan in connection with the current and future offering periods.
+See Note 4 to the consolidated financial statements for the year ended December 31, 2016 included in our 2016 Annual Report on Form 10-K for a description of our equity compensation plans.